mjhea0/python-ruby/readme.md

 #### Usage

 Ruby has a bigger web presence with Rails than Python does with Django, so if you're looking to move into web development, Ruby may be the way to go.
-Python is a great general-purpose language and has more montemum going for it for areas outside outside of the web, such as sys admin/DevOps, statistics, and scientific computation.
+Python is a great general-purpose language and has more momentum going for it for areas outside outside of the web, such as sys admin/DevOps, statistics, and scientific computation.

 That said, take a look at the two code snippets below -